|Kimkins worked better than Atkins -- but WHY?|

 What's important here is that the choices each of them made played a direct role in the speed at which the fat came off.
 Even more important, when you consider that men tend to lose weight much faster and easier than women do.

 The Take AwayAlmost all weight-loss diets evolve.
-It is the only way to keep bringing in new dieters and hang onto the dieters they have.
+It is the only way to keep bringing in new dieters and to hang onto the dieters they have.
 Diets that don't evolve, eventually fade away and die once the yo-yo dieter crowd grow tired of that particular plan and become attracted to something new.

 However, evolution isn't always a good thing.